Deconstructing Superintelligence: Identity, Self-Modification and Diff\'erance: Operator Formalism and Supplement

 with $c\in k$, $X_i\in\operatorname{Comm}(\hat U)$, and $n_i\geq0$.
 Applying $\operatorname{ad}_{\hat U}$, $k$-linearity gives a sum over terms, and $(\ast)$ applied iteratively distributes $\operatorname{ad}_{\hat U}$ over each product.
 Since $\operatorname{ad}_{\hat U}(X_i)=0$ and

 by repeated use of $(\ast)$, each term of $\operatorname{ad}_{\hat U}(\hat R)$ collects into a $k$-linear combination of expressions of the form $A_j[\hat U,\hat D]B_j$ with $A_j,B_j\in\mathcal{A}$.
 Thus $[\hat U,\hat R]$ is a finite sum of terms each containing $[\hat U,\hat D]$ as a factor.
-The expression therefore vanishes only when the factorisation of $F$ introduces cancellation or annihilation among these terms. \end{proof} Theorem~\ref{thm:propagation} formalises the intuition that when $\hat U$ modifies the discrimination apparatus $\hat D$, any self-representation $\hat R$ built from $\hat D$ inherits the corresponding commutator term unless the chosen factorisation cancels or annihilates it.
-The derivation property ensures the failure is propagated, not localised.
-Cohesion of $\hat R$ with $\hat U$---the condition $[\hat U,\hat R]=0$, under which self-representation is invariant under update---requires either $[\hat U,\hat D]=0$ (so $\hat U$ does not touch the apparatus) or a special cancellation relation specific to the factorisation $F$.
-The first is exactly the exit from class $\mathbf{A}$ we later identify; the second is structurally exceptional in the algebraic sense just specified.
-The non-commutation of $\hat U$ and $\hat D$ is therefore the formal failure of differential individuation to remain stable under deferral.
-This shifts the problem from propagation to constraint: if non-commutation is present, under what algebraic conditions can a binding projector still be preserved by both $\hat U$ and $\hat D$?
-To address this we consider the role of the Jacobi identity below.
+The expression therefore vanishes only when the factorisation of $F$ introduces cancellation or annihilation among these terms. \end{proof} Theorem~\ref{thm:propagation} shows that, when $[\hat U,\hat D]\neq0$, a self-representation $\hat R=F(\hat D)$ inherits the corresponding commutator structure unless the chosen factorisation cancels or annihilates it.
+Thus $[\hat U,\hat R]=0$ requires either commutation at the level of $\hat D$ or cancellation inside $F$.
+The question is then: if $[\hat U,\hat D]\neq0$, which unifying projectors can still be preserved?
+The answer is to be found via the application of the Jacobi identity: if $\Pi$ is to remain a unifying supplement for both $\hat U$ and $\hat D$, it must also commute with the commutator $[\hat U,\hat D]$.